 All this talk about glass works (and the fascinating articles from Crown Jewels of the Wire) got me to realizing that my telegraph pole insulators (cast in metal as part of the cross-arms) don't look remotely like glass.

+I have some glass beads I use on lightning rods, but they're going to be too big (and the wrong shape) for telegraph insulators.
+Anyone else come up with a good solution?
+Even if I could find more correctly shaped beads, they're going to be beyond tiny in HO scale.
 (Which got me to thinking: what if one 3D-printed a telegraph pole cross-arm, complete with insulators, in that sort of translucent plastic Shapeways has.
 You could then paint the rest of the cross-arm and perhaps end up with somewhat-glassy-looking insulators?)
+Thoughts?
+Cheers, Jeff. |

 Jeff,

 I was thinking either Tichy or Grandt made insulators.
 Might want to check their web sites.
 3D printing might work if you can get the resolution and detail level you are desiring.
+Best, Todd Ferguson Harrisburg, NC |

 Hi Todd,

 Yes, Tichy make some, but they’re the hanging high-tension type, not the stand-up telegraph/telephone type.
 (And they’re grey styrene, so they’d have the same opacity problem that my cast metal ones do.)
+Cheers, Jeff. |

 Jeff, you point out why I find it easier just to model in 12"/1' scale !!!